BenchRobotics/3D-Printed-Arm-v0/README.md

 6. Do this for **all 6 servos** before attaching any plastic horns or gears to them!

 ---
+### 🔩 Hardware Guide: Screws & Fasteners

+Before you begin assembling the 3D printed parts, it is crucial to understand which screws go where.
+Using the wrong screw can crack the plastic or result in a loose joint.

+* **M3 Screws (For Large MG996R Servos):**
+    * **Purpose:** These are used to secure the main bodies of the three large MG996R servos (Waist, Shoulder, and Elbow) to the 3D printed structural parts.
+    * **Usage:** Pass these screws through the mounting tabs on the sides of the heavy servos and drive them directly into the corresponding holes on the 3D printed brackets.

+* **M2 Screws (For Small SG90 Servos & Servo Horns):**
+    * **Purpose:** You will use the small M2 screws that **come included in the baggie with your motors** for two things: mounting the bodies of the small SG90 micro servos (Wrist and Gripper), and attaching all the plastic servo horns to the 3D printed parts.

+* **⚠️ IMPORTANT: No Pre-Tapped Threads!**
+    * You will notice that the holes in the 3D printed parts do not have metal threads inside them.
+This is intentional!
+    * The holes are specifically sized so that when you drive the metal screw in, it will **automatically cut its own threads** into the plastic.
+This "self-tapping" action creates a perfectly sized, highly secure fit that naturally locks the screw in place so it won't vibrate loose during operation.

+> **Pro-Tip for 3D Printed Parts:** *Never overtighten your screws!* Drive the screw in carefully while it cuts the plastic.
+Stop turning as soon as the screw head sits flush and feels snug.
+If you keep twisting forcefully past this point, you will strip out the brand-new threads you just created, and the screw will become permanently loose.

 ## 🛠️ Section 1: Mechanical Assembly Instructions